'ELECTRICITY FOR ALL' PROGRAMME

 The first phase took place in 2019, when Lights of Hope reached communities in Huasteca Potosina (San Luis de Potosí), where 48 homes and three community centres were identified.
-In the second phase, 98 homes and four community spaces will be electrified in five other locations.
+In the second phase, a hundred homes and four community spaces will be electrified in 36 communities of five other locations.

 In 2020 the project was brought to the municipality of Pochutla, near the Oaxaca coast, to install 95 pieces of equipment that will provide solar energy to homes in nine communities, benefiting 380 people.

 In these towns, workshops are also given — along with the ConcentrArte organisation — on environmental education and energy generation, aimed at children and adults, and coexistence activities are carried out aimed at strengthening social cohesion.

 The progress of its results will be accompanied by the United Nations Development Programme (UNDP), the umbrella agency for the Sustainable Development Goals (SDOs), which will document its contribution to the achievement of Agenda 2030.

 LIGHT FOR ALL (BRAZIL)

 "The right to live in the country with dignity."
 This phrase, from Julinda dos Santos, Biquinha, is a good representation of the Light for All programme being undertaken by Neoenergia* in conjunction with the Federal Government of Brazil to promote universal access to electricity in rural areas.

 Biquinha is one of the 2.4 million people to benefit from this programme in the state of Bahía since its implementation in 2004 up to September 2020.
 In these 16 years, 664,000 houses have been benefitted in 415 cities, and the final goal is to energize the entire state by 2021.